Karl Popper: Popper's three worlds

 Knowledge, for Popper, was objective, both in the sense that it is objectively true (or truthlike), and also in the sense that knowledge has an ontological status (i.e., knowledge as object) independent of the knowing subject (Objective Knowledge: An Evolutionary Approach, 1972).
-He proposed three worlds: World One, being the physical world, or physical states; World Two, being the world of mind, or mental states, ideas and perceptions; and World Three, being the body of human knowledge expressed in its manifold forms, or the products of the Second World made manifest in the materials of the First World (i.e., books, papers, paintings, symphonies, and all the products of the human mind).
-World Three, he argued, was the product of individual human beings in exactly the same sense that an animal's path is the product of individual animals, and thus has an existence and is evolution independent of any individually known subjects.
-The influence of World Three, in his view, on the individual human mind (World Two) is at least as strong as the influence of World One.
-In other words, the knowledge held by a given individual mind owes at least as much to the total, accumulated, wealth of human knowledge made manifest, comparably to the world of direct experience.
+He proposed three worlds: World One, being the physical world, or physical states; World Two, being the world of mind, or individuals' private mental states, ideas and perceptions; and World Three, being the public body of human knowledge expressed in its manifold forms (e.g., "scientific theories, ethical principles, characters in novels, philosophy, art, poetry, in short our entire cultural heritage"), or the products of World Two made manifest in the materials of World One (e.g., books, papers, paintings, symphonies, cathedrals, particle accelerators).
+World Three, Popper argued, was the product of individual human beings in exactly the same sense that an animal path in the jungle is the creation of many individual animals but not planned or intended by any of them.
+World Three thus has an existence and an evolution independent of any individually known subjects.
+The influence of World Three on the individual human mind (World Two) is in Popper's view at least as strong as the influence of World One.
+In other words, the knowledge held by a given individual mind owes at least as much to the total, accumulated wealth of human knowledge made manifest as to the world of direct experience.
 As such, the growth of human knowledge could be said to be a function of the independent evolution of World Three.

-Many contemporary philosophers, such as Daniel Dennett, have not embraced Popper's Three World conjecture, mostly due to its resemblance to mind–body dualism.
+Many contemporary philosophers, such as Daniel Dennett, have not embraced Popper's Three World conjecture, mostly due to what they see as its resemblance to mind–body dualism.

 Origin and evolution of life

-The creation–evolution controversy in the United States raises the issue of whether creationistic ideas may be legitimately called science and whether evolution itself may be legitimately called science.
-In the debate, both sides and even courts in their decisions have frequently invoked Popper's criterion of falsifiability (see Daubert standard).
+The creation–evolution controversy raised the issue of whether creationistic ideas may be legitimately called science.
+In the debate, both sides and even courts in their decisions have invoked Popper's criterion of falsifiability (see Daubert standard).
 In this context, passages written by Popper are frequently quoted in which he speaks about such issues himself.
 For example, he famously stated "Darwinism is not a testable scientific theory, but a metaphysical research program—a possible framework for testable scientific theories."
 He continued: